Tenacious Acres

 A flock of ducks swimming and diving in a pond at Tempus Renatus Farm Lone duck swims in pond at Tempus Renatus Farm

-Our poultry program is currently on hold until 2023 while we establish our new facilities in Black Mountain.
+Our poultry program is currently on hold while we rebuild after our move from NC to NY.
 However, we hope to reinstate our poultry flocks with critically endangered breeds and other beautiful birds to help with pest management and to provide farm-fresh eggs.